piotrmaliga-git/My-Best-Photos--Masonry-grid/README.md

-# My Best Photos (Masonry grid) (1.5.0 release)
+# My Best Photos (Masonry grid) (2.0.0 release)

 I have created a simple website based on a Masonry grid with my photos.

 ### Project design:

-- The HTML and CSS/SASS structure was based on the BEM methodology.
+- Styles CSS/Sass were built using BEM methodology.
 - The layout of the website is hinged on the Masonry grid.
 - For faster page loading, photos are displayed using the Imagekit.io website.
 - The responsiveness of the website was implemented using the Mobile First Design method.